 Like we mentioned, bring cash for an entrance fee (300 pesos) plus cash if you want to do the zipline (50 pesos each time).

 There aren't lockers here, so only bring in what you need.
-You could potentially set your things down on the lagoon's edge while you swim (there's a standing area near the dock and the stairs), but know that that's always the scenario when things get stolen — setting something down that's within eye-sight while you're a bit distracted.
-Just be careful what you bring in.
+You could potentially set your things down on the lagoon's edge while you swim (there's a standing area near the dock and the stairs), but know that that's always the scenario when things get stolen — just be careful what you bring in.
 That's why we like the waterproof phone cases because you can carry your phone with you (with a strap on your wrist so you don't drop it) and there's usually even leftover room for a bit of cash.
 Personally, I've used this phone pouch for years and it has come in handy so many times (and has thousands of great reviews).
-Oh and that is an affiliate link, but know that we only share products that we truly love!
+That is an affiliate link, but know that we only share products that we truly love!

 There is a restaurant on-site and a sign at the front asking you to not bring in any food or drink.
 If you're hungry though (and following my suggested itinerary), I'd recommend waiting to have lunch on the beach!